Sky-Watcher EQ8-R Pro (First Impressions)

 First Impressions

-It was refreshingly simple and straightforward to get the EQ8-R Pro aligned and tracking my desired astrophotography subjects.
+It was refreshingly simple and straightforward to get the EQ8-R Pro aligned and track my desired astrophotography subjects.
 With a careful polar alignment using the QHY PoleMaster, a 1-star alignment was all I needed to center my target using a telescope with a 1000mm+ focal length.
-Astonishingly, I’ve actually kept and stacked every single exposure taken on the EQ8-R Pro mount since it’s been in the backyard.
+Astonishingly, I’ve kept and stacked every exposure taken on the EQ8-R Pro mount since it’s been in the backyard.

 I used Astro Photography Tool to automate my imaging sequence with the Starlight Xpress SX42 camera and utilized the autoguiding port on the EQ8-R Pro for accurate 5-minute exposures.
 The Starlight Xpress filter wheel contained 6nm Astronomik narrowband filters, Ha, OIII, and SII.
 I am certainly not used to capturing images at a focal length of 1000mm, so I couldn’t help but get a closer look at some of the nebulae I’ve had a hard time reaching with my wide-field setups.